AI Agents

 Evaluate "Agent Accessibility" as a Feature

 If you're planning a WordPress refresh or rebuild in the next 12 months, add agent accessibility to your requirements list.
-Think about:
+Think about what information should be accessible to AI agents acting on behalf of your customers or partners.

 What Businesses Should Do Now

-You don't need to act immediately on every aspect of this release, but there are five practical steps worth taking today:
+You don't need to act immediately on every aspect of this release, but there are practical steps worth taking:

 1. Brief your development team or agency.
-Make sure the people maintaining your WordPress site understand the direction of travel.
-If they're planning any major WordPress work, they should be building with these new standards in mind — not against them.
+Ensure the people maintaining your WordPress site understand the direction of travel.

 2. Revisit your AI integration roadmap.
-WordPress 7.0 changes the feasibility and cost calculus for AI features on your site.
-Some things that were expensive to build are now significantly cheaper.
-Now is the time to re-evaluate what was previously deprioritised due to cost or complexity.
+WordPress 7.0 changes the feasibility and cost calculus for AI features.

 3. Document your AI governance position.
-Which providers are acceptable for your business?
-What data can be sent to external AI APIs?
-What's your stance on AI-generated content on your site?
-These questions need answers before your site starts leveraging AI at scale — not after.
+Which providers are acceptable?
+What data can be sent to external APIs?

 5. Think about your site as an API endpoint.
-The agentic model treats your WordPress site as something that external systems — including AI agents — can interact with.
-Start thinking about your content and capabilities from that angle, even if you don't act on it immediately.
-The organisations that design for this early will have a structural advantage.
+The agentic model treats your WordPress site as something that external systems can interact with.

 The Bigger Picture: AI Is Becoming Infrastructure